Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Clear service descriptions with transparent pricing

-Testimonials prominently displayed on homepage
+Testimonials prominently displayed on the homepage

 Strengths